eslam3kl/SQLiDetector/README.md

 - [x] Adding threads to increase the speed.
 - [x] Adding progress bar.
 - [x] Adding more payloads.
+- [x] Adding BurpBounty Profile.
-- [ ] Inject the payloads in the parameter name itself.
+- [x] Inject the payloads in the parameter name itself.

 If you want to contribute, feel free to do that.
 You're welcome :)